jpschewe/fll-sw/docs/SetupInstructions.md

       1. Select the file you just copied
       1. Click upload and if all is well you'll be returned to the Adminstration page again
   1. When you're done for the day you should make a copy of the database for the head of your state.
-      1. Shut down tomcat
+      1. The database can be downloaded from the performance area page and from the admin index page
-      1. Send a copy of tomcat/webapps/fll-sw/WEB-INF/flldb.* to the head of your tournaments
+      1. Shut down the web server
   1. For those interested in looking at the source and possibly making changes the source can be found [here](Home.md).
 Developers please look at README.developer.
 Any changes that you do make need to be sent back to me under the terms of the GPL.
 I look forward to any fixes you make.
 Please follow the coding standards listed [here](http://mtu.net/%7Ejpschewe/java/CodingStandards.html).
   1. Once you're done with the tournament you might want to uninstall everything.
 This can be accomplished by deleting the JAVA_HOME environment variable.
 Then uninstalling the JDK from the control panel.